rustls/rustls/README.md

 ## Release history:

 * Next release:
+  - Planned: removal of unused signature verifcation schemes at link-time.
+  - Planned: removal of PEM parsing to a separate crate.
+* 0.18.0 (2020-07-04):
   - Allow custom certificate validation implementations to also handle handshake signature computation.
 This allows uses in non-web contexts, where `webpki` is not likely to process the certificates